OpenRTX/openrtx.github.io/flashing/mduv380-win.md

 Building OpenRTX from source is outside the scope of this section.

-To download the latest release see [OpenRTX Github repo releases](https://github.com/OpenRTX/OpenRTX/releases) and select the 'openrtx_mduv380_v*x.x.x*.bin' file
+To download the latest release see [OpenRTX Github repo releases](https://github.com/OpenRTX/OpenRTX/releases) and select the 'openrtx_mduv380_v*x.x.x*.bin' file or applicable file for target device.

 ## Radio Upload/DFU mode